Doylestown, Ohio: Geography

 According to the United States Census Bureau, the village has a total area of 1.88 sqmi, all of it land.

+Doylestown is located atop a hill, with most of the town including the uptown area located at approximately 1,250 feet above sea level.

+A handful of small streams begin at springs on the slopes of the hill and flow from the higher elevations into larger creeks surrounding the village.
+Silver Creek drains the town on the east, Mill Creek on the north and west, while Chippewa Creek drains the south side and collects both Mill and Silver Creeks.
+Where Silver Creek flows into Chippewa Creek just southeast of town, in Rogues' Hollow, the elevation is 950 feet.

+The town is located in the far northeastern corner of Wayne County.
+The center of Doylestown is located about a mile south of the Medina and Summit County lines and about two miles from the Summit County line to the east as well.
+The Summit County cities of Norton, Barberton and New Franklin are located directly across the county line to the north, northeast and east, respectively.

+Ohio State Route 585 skims the northern and eastern edges of the village as it heads southeast from Norton to Wooster.
+Ohio State Route 21 runs south–north about a mile east of the village beyond Silver Creek.

 Demographics

 2010 census

 As of the census of 2010, there were 3,051 people, 1,206 households, and 827 families residing in the village.
 The population density was 1622.9 PD/sqmi.
 There were 1,292 housing units at an average density of 687.2 /sqmi.
 The racial makeup of the village was 97.9% White, 0.6% African American, 0.1% Native American, 0.2% Asian, 0.4% from other races, and 0.9% from two or more races.
 Hispanic or Latino of any race were 1.4% of the population.

 There were 1,206 households, of which 31.9% had children under the age of 18 living with them, 53.1% were married couples living together, 11.4% had a female householder with no husband present, 4.1% had a male householder with no wife present, and 31.4% were non-families.
 27.9% of all households were made up of individuals, and 12.6% had someone living alone who was 65 years of age or older.
 The average household size was 2.45 and the average family size was 2.98.

 The median age in the village was 41.6 years.
 24.8% of residents were under the age of 18; 6.9% were between the ages of 18 and 24; 21.9% were from 25 to 44; 27.7% were from 45 to 64; and 18.8% were 65 years of age or older.
 The gender makeup of the village was 46.3% male and 53.7% female.